PoisotLab/Mangal.jl/docs/src/vignettes/ecologicalnetworks.md

 ````
-Error: UndefVarError: simplify not defined
+Error: UndefVarError: implify not defined
 ````